2000marcos/Uri_jungle1007/README.md

 ###  CALCULO DE DIFEREÇA EM C#
-+ Exercicio do software Uri Jungle 1007
++ Exercicio do  Uri Jungle 1007